- Do I have to sign a contract?

 Do I have to sign a contract?

-No. At Lee’s we offer pricing by one month or three month blocks, but at no time will you be required to sign a contract.
-We firmly believe that people learn far more when they want to learn; coming to class only because you signed a contract benefits neither the school or the student.
+No. At Lee’s we offer pricing by one-month or three-month blocks, but at no time will you be required to sign a contract.
+We firmly believe that people learn far more when they want to learn; coming to class only because you signed a contract benefits neither the school nor the student.]

 Can I get hurt?

 At Lee’s we understand that you have to go to work or school and that you come to us to get healthy, not to get injured.
-Instructors take every precaution to make sure you are safe.
-However, despite our best precautions, injuries can sometimes occur.
+Instructors take every precaution to make sure you and/or your children are safe.
+However, despite our best precautions, accidents sometimes happen.

 Why do you practice falling down?

-Eventually, you will fall down during a class.
-If you are prepared and know how to fall properly, your chances of being seriously hurt will be greatly reduced.
+Eventually you will fall down, whether it is during class or in your normal everyday life.
+If you are prepared and know how to fall properly, your chances of being seriously hurt will be reduced.

 Back to Top